 HSE(Health safety and environment )MANUAL

-HSE manual is a document showing how the management plans to run its health and safety management system.
+The HSE manual is a document showing how the management plans to run its health and safety management system.
 The manual provides a detailed framework for an HSE management system in that establishment.
-The HSE Manual can be SHE Manual or the EHS manual.
+The HSE Manual can be SHE Manual or the EHS Manual.

 The HSE manual will reveal everything concerning health and safety in any establishment.
 It’s just like the bedrock of all other documents relating to safety in that firm.